techidaily/site-youtube-blog/source/_posts/ed-the-aspiring-asmr-producers-guide-to-video-excellence-for-2024.md

 Last but not least, Madi, with the best ASMR videos, is the final person in today’s list.
 She has 3 million subscribers on YouTube at present.
 She started her channel on the primary motto to help people sleep and relax.
 She uses various ideas and triggers, like tapping, brushing, role-plays, sounds, and whispering.
 She is a certified personal trainer too.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to Make ASMR Videos: An Ultimate Guide

 Are you confused about the first step to take on how to make ASMR videos?
 To make your work easier, we have come up with an ultimate guide that is all you need now.